ga-wdi-pvd/express-mongoose/readme.md

 ### Steps

+Create a form in the index view.
 1. Using the `action` attribute, the form should direct to `/candidates`.
+2. Using the `name` attribute, each input should store the value of a candidate attribute (i.e., `name` and `year`) to a key that exists inside of a `candidate` object.

 ### Questions